DOMESTIC VIOLENCE ATTORNEY IN BROOKLYN

 - A misdemeanor family offense has been committed.

 In the case of a misdemeanor family offense, the police are not required to make an arrest if the victim doesn’t want it.
-However, they are not supposed to ask the victim if they want the arrest to take place.
+However, they are not supposed to ask the victim if he or she wants the arrest to take place.
 Additionally, even if the victim does not want the arrest to take place the police can do it anyway if they feel that is the best course of action.

 THE DOMESTIC INCIDENT REPORT (DIR)